mait-systems/MAIT.gen/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a custom Software License Agreement that allows personal and internal use while protecting commercial rights.
+See the LICENSE file for complete terms.

+For commercial use or licensing inquiries, contact: yariksychov@pm.me

 ## 🆘 Support